JiriHoffmann/react-native-cryptopp/README.md

 ```

 The Crypto++ library is precompiled for each architecture and static binaries are contained `android` and `ios` folders respectively.
 Android builds per
-architecture `android` and `ios` uses a fat binary that is created before the pod is installed.
+architecture and iOS uses a fat binary that is created before the pod is installed.
 You are more than welcome to complile the Crypto++ library locally using the `build_cryptopp.sh` script.

 ## Usage